Content Marketing for SaaS: How to Create a Winning Strategy

 Brand awareness puts your SaaS on the map.
 If no one knows your business exists, they can’t buy your products.
 It’s that simple, really.

-Video content works well in increasing brand awareness.
-They are easily consumed and shared on social media.
+My recommendation is to combine both blogging and video marketing for quick results.
+Blogging helps you bring prospects to your website, while video marketing is easily consumed and shared on social media.
 You can also showcase brand personality and build relationships faster with behind-the-brand videos.

-Ebooks like the example above are popular pieces of content B2B marketers use to generate leads.
+Ebooks like the example above are popular pieces of content B2B SaaS marketers use to generate leads.
 Because creating eBooks is expensive and time-consuming, many lead capture forms ask for business contacts to determine the validity of interest.

-Although it is fourth on the list, retaining existing customers is as important as acquiring new ones.
+Retaining existing customers is as important as acquiring new ones.
 The Pareto principle for customer success states that 80% of your revenue comes from 20% of your customers.

 Keeping repeat and loyal customers happy comes down to customer experience.
 In addition to excellent customer service, content like how-to guides or tutorials will keep your customers engaged with accessible, up-to-date information.